TudeAlex/ESP_8266_RCP_Online_Indicator/README.md

   #ESP_8266_RCP_Online_Indicator

-This project is designet to signal presence status with LED, using request to https://panel.rcponline.pl.
+This project is designed to signal presence status with LED, using request to https://panel.rcponline.pl.

 ## Author